Damon Stoudamire: Toronto Raptors (1995–1998)

 Stoudamire previously held the record for most triple doubles with the Toronto Raptors with 3 triple doubles, a record that stood until 2014, when it was broken by Kyle Lowry.
+In his second season, he averaged 20.2 points a game with 4.1 rebounds and 8.8 assists and played in all 81 games for the team.
+The following year saw him play in 71 games, albeit for two teams.

 Portland Trail Blazers (1998–2005)

+Following the resignation of the Raptors' vice president, Isiah Thomas, Stoudamire readily demanded a trade.
 On February 13, 1998, he was traded by the Raptors along with Walt Williams and Carlos Rogers to the Portland Trail Blazers in exchange for Kenny Anderson, Alvin Williams, Gary Trent, two first-round draft picks, a second-round draft pick and cash considerations.
 During the first round of the 1998 NBA Playoffs, on April 26, 1998, Stoudamire scored 17 points and recorded 14 assists during a Game 2 loss to the Los Angeles Lakers.
 On December 28, 2000, Stoudamire scored 32 points and hit the game-winning shot with 0.4 seconds left during a 103–102 win over the Utah Jazz.
 In the 2002–03 season, the Blazers benched Stoudamire for most of the season.
 The new head coach, Maurice Cheeks, went with Scottie Pippen and Bonzi Wells instead at the guard positions.
 However, Stoudamire received significant playing time in the playoffs that season.

 On January 14, 2005, Stoudamire hit a career-high and Blazers then-franchise record 54 points, which included 8 3-pointers, against the New Orleans Hornets.
 The same season, on April 15, he shot an NBA record 21 3-point attempts, making only 5 of them.

 Stoudamire's contract with the Blazers expired at the end of the 2004–05 season, and it became widely known that the Blazers, who were focusing on youth movement and looking for players with good character, had no intention of re-signing him.
 This became abundantly clear in August 2005, when the team signed free agent guard Juan Dixon to a contract, and assigned him Stoudamire's uniform number (3).
 Stoudamire wanted the Blazers to work out a sign-and-trade deal whereby he would end up with the Houston Rockets, but since this would have required Portland to take one of Houston's overpaid players in return and the team, at that time, had a relatively high payroll, Portland management decided to go in another direction with players like Travis Outlaw and Sebastian Telfair.